sagar74132/AxievaAssignment/README.md

 ## Important Notes

-* `H2` in mem database is used in the application.
+* `H2` in-mem database is used in the application.
 The test data is stored in [data.sql](src/main/resources/data.sql) and the db configs are inside `application.yaml` file
 * I'm using a third party API service [Mockaroo](https://www.mockaroo.com/), which creates a mock response for `insuranceDetails` POJO when called.